akeneo/onboarder-helpcenter/content/md/supplier-onboarder/update-products.md

 ### Completeness
 All the attributes marked with the yellow bullet point are required for the retailer.

-The attributes without the bullet point are optional and are not taken in account for the completeness calculation.
+The attributes without the bullet point are optional and are not taken into account for the completeness calculation.
 When you complete these attributes, you help the retailer to get better product values.

 :::warning
 As soon as a product is complete, it is [automatically sent](/onboarder/articles/supplier-synchronization.html) to the Retailer Onboarder to be reviewed.